danielt1621/Python-API-DARA-FETCH/README.md

 - .env:
   This `.env` file contains encrypted values for API credentials and endpoints, ensuring sensitive information is protected.
 The file includes an encryption key (`ENCRYPTION_KEY`) and encrypted values for the API code, user, password, and endpoints.
 These encrypted values are to be decrypted programmatically when needed to securely access the sensitive information.

+In each file's code snippets, more comments and details can be found.

 # Project Requirements